ProjecticumDataScience/AOP-Evidence-Scorer/README.md

 # Adverse Outcome Pathways

 This project uses deep learning (ML) to predict toxic effects in biology.
-The starting point of this project is the research by Anouk Verhoeven (Marc Teunes):
+The starting point of this project is the research by Anouk Verhoeven:
 "A quantitative weight-of-evidence method for confidence assessment of adverse outcome pathway networks: A case study on chemical-induced liver steatosis ".